UiO:Life Science is happy to announce the third call for convergence environments. We expect to fund six applications this time.

 - the project leader and principal investigators have demonstrated the ability to propose and conduct groundbreaking research.

 - the project leader and principal investigators have the optimal scientific expertise and capacity to successfully execute the project.

 The extent to which:

-- the structure, organization and size of the convergence environment is optimal for the proposed research with all principal investigators being indispensable.
+- the structure, organization and size of the convergence environment is optimal for the proposed research.

 - the application addresses the needs to create and maintain appropriate meeting places, group activities and a fertile student environment.